 Your functional pieces also carry signs of unexpectedness.
-How do you ensure that you incorporate aesthetics in objects of everyday use?
+How do you ensure that you incorporate aesthetics into objects of everyday use?

-You also work with metal for creating pieces of jewelleries and even metal art.
+You also work with metal for creating pieces of jewellery and even metal art.
 Tell us more about this artistic playfulness of yours that is forever looking forward to experimentations.

 What are the elements that influenced the artist in you?